 Davis is a clean & simple theme for the Ghost CMS that closely mimics the layout & design of my website from 2017.
 Upon initially writing the HTML markup, I found the conversion of my static HTML pages into dynamic Handlebars templates to be a breeze.
 Ghost is an open source blogging platform powered by Node.
 I have followed this project since it was started on Kickstarter in 2013 as it was attempting to simplify the process of online publishing.
 Seeing initial demos of what could be built with a completely new development stack than what many of the other CMS systems were using (PHP) was really interesting to me.
 Getting Ghost up and running on my local machine was my first experience using Node.

 Coming from an upbringing where I was interested in music & computers, I would build websites cataloging & documenting my musical interests.
 I received a degree in Mass Communications (Production Technology/Audio Engineering) and spent the first part of my career transferring, documenting & archiving music recordings.
 In late 2009 my career path began to shift when my employer had a variety of technical challenges involving, I.T., networking and web services.
 My curiously, coupled with a desire to automate and improve the tools I used every day, I eventually took over responsibilities of I.T. & Web Services and worked with a team of developers to build the companies' first customer facing portal.
 Within a few weeks of starting work on the customer portal project, I knew I wanted to dig deeper and become of developer.
 I was hooked.

-Outside of work, I play Jazz, Funk, and Blues music with Adam Dalton & The B-Sides and am an avid CrossFitter, both of which keep me creative and comfortable with the unknown.
-I’m also interested in a variety different subjects, some of which you can read about on my Now page.
+Outside of work, I play Jazz, Funk, and Blues music with Adam Dalton & The B-Sides and enjoy traveling with my wife.
+You can read more about what I'm into by visiting my Now page.